neilslater/games_dice/README.md

     probabilities.p_lt( 17 )  # => 0.9953703703703
     probabilities.p_lt( 3 )   # => 0.0

+#### probabilities.expected

+Returns the mean result, weighted by probabality of each value.

+    probabilities.expected  # => 10.5 (rounded to nearest 1e-9)

 ## String Dice Descriptions

 The dice descriptions are a mini-language.
 A simple six-sided die is described like this: